Adriwin06/Ultimate-CommonUI-Menu-System/README.md

 There are currently 4 different branches:

 - [main](https://github.com/Adriwin06/Ultimate-CommonUI-Menu-System/tree/main): This branch uses Unreal Engine 5.4, it is the default branch and the one you should use if your game is not using the [NvRTX Branch](https://github.com/Adriwin06/Ultimate-CommonUI-Menu-System/tree/NvRTX) or the [5.3 branch](https://github.com/Adriwin06/Ultimate-CommonUI-Menu-System/tree/5.3).
 - [5.3](https://github.com/Adriwin06/Ultimate-CommonUI-Menu-System/tree/5.3): This branch is for peoples who still use Unreal Engine 5.3, but since it's an outdated Unreal Engine 5 version, it won't be updated anymore.
-Switch to the the [main branch](https://github.com/Adriwin06/Ultimate-CommonUI-Menu-System/tree/main) for latest updates.
+Switch to the [main branch](https://github.com/Adriwin06/Ultimate-CommonUI-Menu-System/tree/main) for latest updates.
 - [NvRTX](https://github.com/Adriwin06/Ultimate-CommonUI-Menu-System/tree/NvRTX): This branch has the most settings since it includes many settings from the [NvRTX branch](https://developer.nvidia.com/game-engines/unreal-engine/rtx-branch) of Unreal Engine, it uses the 5.3 version of their branch.
 - [Lyra](https://github.com/Adriwin06/Ultimate-CommonUI-Menu-System/tree/Lyra): This branch make the menu look like Lyra, and even better.
 Big thanks to [ArbyKay](https://github.com/ArbyKay) for this.
 It uses Unreal Engine 5.4.
 - [Enhanced Inputs](https://github.com/Adriwin06/Ultimate-CommonUI-Menu-System/tree/Enhanced-Inputs): This branch is experimental, and updates are very rare, so it will almost always be outdated compared to the other branches.
 Here, I experiment and try to make Enhanced Inputs work with CommonUI.
 It uses Unreal Engine 5.3.

 ## Plugins Used
-If you have a missing plugins error, it's probably because I forgot to disable the plugins that I use to developp this project and makes my worflow easier, but they are absolutely not requiered.
+If you have a missing plugins error, it's probably because I forgot to disable the plugins that I use to develop this project and makes my worflow easier, but they are absolutely not required.
 The plugins that are used in the menu need to be installed in order for this to properly work.
 Fortunately, they are now included in the project files.
 Here is a table of these plugins:
 | Name | Description |
 | ------------- | ------------- |